Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 This is a quick, fast-paced and easy read.
 You could easily pick this up and binge read it in one setting.
 Kalynn Bayron writes plant imagery beautifully.
 And I absolutely adored the plant and forest imagery.

-If you enjoyed Legendborn then you HAVE to read this book.
-The way mythology is woven into the plot reminds me of how Deonn incorporates Arthurian legends into Legendborn.
-It also feature a Black heroine, supportive same-sex parents and elemental magic.
-A great choice if you're after Sapphic ya fantasy books.
+The mythology is beautiful in this novel and woven seamlessly into the plot.
+It gives the book a magical twist.
+It also feature sa Black heroine, supportive same-sex parents and elemental magic.
+A great choice if you’re after Sapphic ya fantasy books.

 Good reads rating: 4.20